top of page

 GENERAL RULES

-Game Forfeiture: An Official forfeiture will take place if a team has less than 7 players at game time.
+• Game Forfeiture: An Official forfeiture will take place if a team has less than 8 players at game time.
 However, the league still encourages a practice game to take place.
-If you need a girl to fill in, they must be registered girls within the league.
-Coach may not choose who the fill in is, that will be left up to the board members and the coach of the team from which the fill in player comes from.
+To avoid a forfeit, you may call one your league board members at least 3 hours before game starts, and they will select a girl to fill in, if they can find one.
+The fill in girl/ girls must be registered within the participating league.
+Coach may not choose who the fill in is.

-Gloves/Mitts: All players must have a glove.
+• Gloves/Mitts: All players must have a glove.
 Mitts may only be used by the catcher and 1st baseman.
+Pitcher shall only use a solid-colored glove while pitching (does not include eyelets, lacing or patch on the back of glove).

-Helmets: All helmets must have chin strap and face mask.
+• Helmets: All helmets must have a face mask.

 Code of Conduct for Players, Parents, Spectators & Coaches